 Ferngully: The Last Rainforest (1992)

-Why they will not air this film: because it bombed tremendously and the film is a bit too obscure, especially compared to the worldly renowned Aladdin by Disney
+Why they will not air this film: because it bombed tremendously and the film is not that well known, especially compared to the worldly renowned Aladdin by Disney

 Why they will not air this film: the idea of Robin Williams playing an ageing child is too oddball for them to comprehend